CBD oil in Australia: What it is and how to access it

 Cannabidiol, also known as CBD, is one of over 100 chemical compounds known as cannabinoids found in Cannabis Sativa.
 It’s not psychoactive, meaning it doesn’t get you "high".
 It’s made by extracting from the plant and then diluting it with a carrier oil such as coconut or hemp seed oil.

-As of now, you can’t buy CBD oil over the counter.
-Cannabis oil is legal in Australia, but only under special circumstances.
+As of now, you can’t buy CBD oil over the counter in Australia.
+Cannabis oil is legal, but only under special circumstances.
 The Australian government currently runs the Special Access Scheme (SAS) and this is used to determine who is allowed access to medical marijuana.
 At this stage, there are approved therapeutic uses, in particular if you are looking to treat seizures.
 But unfortunately, nothing is guaranteed.
 To see if you qualify, you will have to go through the process of documents and whatever else may be necessary.

 Once you have a valid prescription, you can get your CBD oil through a pharmacy.
 Keep in mind, both the process and the final subscription can be expensive.
 So, that’s definitely something to keep in mind.

-There are ways that you can purchase CBD oil online.
+There are ways that you can purchase CBD oil online in Australia.
 But remember, if you choose to shop with an unauthorised retailer, there could be discrepancies in the quality of your product.
 There are currently no standardised global regulations for producing, testing or even labelling CBD products so it's definitely something to think about.

 Although if you live in Australia's capital, things are much easier for you.
 Possessing and growing cannabis for personal use will become legal in the ACT.
 This law comes into effect on 31 January 2020.